Tito Schipa

-Tito Schipa ([ˈskiːpa]; born Raffaele Attilio Amedeo Schipa; 2 January 1889 in Lecce – 16 December 1965) was an Italian lyric tenor, considered the greatest tenore di grazia and one of the most popular tenors of the century.
+Tito Schipa ([ˈskiːpa]; born Raffaele Attilio Amedeo Schipa; 2 January 1889 in Lecce – 16 December 1965) was an Italian tenor.

 Biography

 Schipa was born as Raffaele Attilio Amedeo Schipa on 27 December 1888 in Lecce in Apulia into an Arbëreshë family; his birthday was recorded as January 2, 1889 for military conscription purposes.
 He studied in Milan and made his operatic debut at age 21 in 1910 at Vercelli.
 He subsequently appeared throughout Italy and in Buenos Aires, Argentina.
 In 1917, he created the role of Ruggiero in Puccini's La rondine.

 In 1919, Schipa traveled to the United States, joining the Chicago Opera Company.
 He remained with the Chicago company until 1932, whereupon he appeared at the New York Metropolitan Opera from 1932 to 1935, and again in 1941.
 He also sang at the San Francisco Opera, beginning in 1924.

 From 1929 to 1949 he performed regularly in Italy, including at La Scala, Milan and the Rome Opera.
 He returned to Buenos Aires to sing in 1954.
 In 1957, he toured the Soviet Union.

 Schipa's artistry is preserved on film.
 In 1929, he appeared in two Vitaphone movie shorts, singing "M'appari" from Flotow's opera Martha and "Una furtiva lagrima" from Donizetti's L'elisir d'amore.

 Schipa's stage repertoire, which in his early career had encompassed a wide range of Verdi and Puccini roles, eventually contracted to about 20 congenial Italian and French operatic roles, including Massenet's Werther, Donizetti's L'elisir d'amore and Cilea's L'arlesiana.
 In concert, Schipa performed a preferred array of lyrical operatic arias and songs, including Neapolitan and Spanish popular songs.

 Schipa made numerous recordings of arias and songs during his career, beginning in Italy in 1913.
 His recorded output included a famous 78-rpm set of Donizetti's Don Pasquale, made in 1932.
 This is still available on CD.
 He also recorded several tangos, some of which were composed by him in Spanish, mostly in Buenos Aires and New York.
 Thanks to his early Latin American tours, Schipa was a very popular tenor in Latin America.

 Like his contemporary Richard Tauber, Tito Schipa was also a conductor.
+He composed an operetta, La Principessa Liana, which premiered in 1929.
 Although a few contemporary critics considered Schipa's voice to be small in size, restricted in range and slightly husky in timbre, he was still extremely popular with the public.
 Michael Scott (The Record of Singing: 1978), while admiring Schipa's charm and taste, points out that it is not correct to say that Schipa was a master of bel canto; indeed Scott and others regard Schipa's recording of "Il mio tesoro" from Mozart's Don Giovanni as one of the worst ever made, with sloppy runs and sketchy ornamentation.